sorek1/p2p2c/slack-eval/README.md

 ## Feedback

-Please feel free to [open an issue](https://github.com/zeit/now-examples/issues) or [write us on Twitter](https://twitter.com/zeithq) with any feedback you may have about this project.
+Please feel free to [open an issue](https://github.com/zeit/now-examples/issues) or [write to us on Twitter](https://twitter.com/zeithq) with any feedback you may have about this project.